drtonyr/pis-third-asm-emu/README.md

 The code contains a novel and very efficient implementation which returns a randomw number in (normally) only 16 instructions.
 It's based on a 63,62 [Lagged Fibonacci Generator](https://en.wikipedia.org/wiki/Lagged_Fibonacci_generator)

 ## Floating point

-This processor plnne on a 'f3' format for floating point which used one 16-bit word for the significand and sign and two 16-bit words for the fractional part.
+Third uses a 48 bit representation for floating point, one 16-bit word for the significand and sign and two 16-bit words for the fractional part.
 The sign is stored as the lowest bit, which makes it easy to shift off leaving a 16 bit signed number for the significand.
 In floating point arithmetic often the sign is dealt with first, leaving positive numbers (sign zero), and this means the significands can be added/subtracted without any shifting.
 The fractional part always has the top bit set, this means that the normal 32 bit integer routines can be used.